Jets rout Preds 6-2, grab 3-2 West semifinal lead | New Country 923

+Jets captain Blake Wheeler said they have a little bit of experience with a chance to close out an opponent.
+Winnipeg ousted Minnesota in five games in the first round.

+“We’re going to have to play our best game of the year,” said Wheeler, who had three assists.
+“This is a team that doesn’t go away.
+We’ve played them 10 times now this year and they fight to the very end every single game.
+We have a ton of respect for how hard they play every night.”

 Dustin Byfuglien and Mark Scheifele each had a goal and an assist, and Paul Stastny and Mathieu Perrault also scored as the Jets got four goals on 14 shots in the second period.
-Blake Wheeler also had three assists, and Nikolaj Ehlers added two.
+Nikolaj Ehlers added two assists.

 Yannick Weber and Ryan Johansen each scored for Nashville.
-The Predators have not won consecutive games since taking a 2-0 lead over Colorado to start the playoffs.
+The Predators have not won consecutive games since taking a 2-0 lead over Colorado to start the playoffs, but defenseman P.K.
+Subban insisted they will be back for a Game 7.

+“We’ve got a ton of experience in here,” Subban said.
+“We’ve had our backs against the wall before.
+Like I said, we’re going to go to Winnipeg, we’re going to win a game, we’re going to come back here.
+Every single guy in here believes that.”

+Nashville coach Peter Laviolette noted his Predators have won in Winnipeg before.
+They won 2-1 Thursday night to tie up the series at 2-2.

 Pekka Rinne, Nashville’s Vezina Trophy finalist, was pulled for the third time this postseason after giving up six goals on 26 shots.